 We have significant experience advising clients regarding site eligibility, the application process, and compliance with the regulatory requirements of the New York State and New Jersey Brownfield Cleanup Programs (“BCP”).
 The tax credits associated with the cleanup of brownfield sites in both states provide developers with a valuable financial incentive to remediate and redevelop these sites.
 Our attorneys counsel clients through the BCP’s regulatory process and negotiate with state regulators and third-party stakeholders as necessary to ensure that our clients are in a position to satisfy the respective program requirements and secure the resultant tax benefits and liability protection.

 Superfund and Environmental Cost Recovery Proceedings

-Our environmental attorneys regularly represent clients in Superfund actions and multi-party cost-recovery proceedings related to CERCLA.
+Our environmental attorneys regularly represent clients in Superfund actions and multi-party cost-recovery proceedings related to CERCLA and state oil spill laws.
 We provide advice regarding potential liabilities and work closely with our clients to develop strategies that minimize risk and, where applicable, maximize the recovery of funds from other responsible parties.

 Environmental Insurance Coverage

 Our environmental attorneys have extensive experience reviewing environmental insurance policies and advising clients regarding the types of coverage that are available.
 We counsel clients regarding potential environmental liabilities in connection with commercial transactions and help them use insurance as a cost-effective risk management tool.

 We represent clients in all stages of the siting and permitting processes, as well as all ancillary matters.
 Our experience includes assisting clients with siting and permitting applications submitted to the U.S. Army Corps of Engineers, the Environmental Protection Agency (EPA), the New York State Department of Environmental Conservation, New Jersey Department of Environmental Protection and various other federal, state and local agencies.